upwindsecurity/shiftleft-create-image-publish-event-action/README.md

 -	`docker_user` (optional): Username for authenticating to the Docker registry.
 -	`docker_password` (optional): Password for authenticating to the Docker registry.
 -	`pull_image` (optional): Boolean flag to determine if the image should be pulled.
 Set to false if the image is available locally.
 Default is true.
+-   `additional_registries` (optional): Comma-separated list of additional registries to associate with the scanned image, passed as a string (String input)

 ## Usage